S-Dey/portfolio-site/README.md

 └── README.md
 ```

-Here is a breakdown of principal files:
+Here is a breakdown of principal files of this project:

   - `index.html` - The main HTML Web page.
   - `main.css` - This file contains CSS rules for the Web page.
-  - `img/` - This directory hosts all the images.
-  - `LICENSE` - Contains the license terms.

 ## Frameworks Used
 In this project, the following frameworks have been used: